-A person using a retinal implant to see will not experience vision in the same way a person with healthy eyes does.
-It will be quite basic to start with and they will need training to adapt to the implant.
+A person using a retinal implant to see will not experience vision in the same way a person with healthy vision does.
+Vision will be quite basic to start with and people will need training to adapt to the implant.
 With time, training and patience, people will be able to use this visual information to be more independent and mobile.